GluuFederation/docs-clustermgr-prod/beta/source/authentication/index.md

         service oxd-server restart

-1. Login to oxTrust using admin privilege.
+1. Log in to oxTrust using admin privilege.
 Go to `Users > Manage People` page.
 Search for `admin` user.
 When `admin` user found, click the link under UID column.

 1. Add `User Permission` attribute.
 A new form field will appear.
 Enter `cluster_manager` as its value.
 Click `Update` button.